A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: MAP-Co Network Design

 In MC-based, the master controller can be a local server, where software-defined networking functions are defined and slave APs are connected to the master AP through high capacity, low latency fiber or wireless backhaul links, as shown in Fig.~\ref{arch}.
 The master controller has a full view of all its connected slave APs and their associated STAs.
 The backhaul links are used to shared information by slave APs such as resources utilized, managing carrier sense multiple access/collision avoidance (CSMA/CA) states, CSI and so on.
 The master controller sends control information or request for CSI updates to slave APs.
 Slave APs can report CSI and schedule transmission based on received control signals from MC.
-In the MA-based approach, an AP is chosen as a coordinator which can be connected to multiple slave APs and called as a master AP.
-The architecture of MA-based MAP-Co is shown in Fig.~\ref{arch}.
-As depicted in Fig.~\ref{arch}, there are three connected basic service sets (BSS), where AP1, AP2 and AP3 are access points in each BSS.
-STA1 and STA2 are associated with AP1, STA2 can be also associated with AP2, and STA3 is associated with AP3.
-AP3 is the MA whereas AP2 and AP3 are slave APs.
-STA 2 is at the edge of a cell and under the range of AP1 and AP2.
-STA2 can get the benefits of multi-AP transmission whereas other STAs will have single AP transmission, as presented in Fig.~\ref{arch}.
-Hence, master AP have tasks for data transmission to their own STAs and also to slave APs.
-Hence, the MA should perform extra MAC and PHY layer functions of coordination during each data transmission.
-Slave APs can also work as traditional single AP transmission.
-Both of the architecture has advantages and drawbacks.
-Hence, in the next subsection, we summarize the architectures with advantages and drawbacks as lesson learned from study of each architecture.
+The authors of \cite{lzhang} proposed a new system architecture that uses MC-based or centralized architecture to enable MAP-Co, which can improve network efficiency, minimize contention, and enhance reliability in multi-AP 802.11be networks.
+The proposed system architecture includes a Centralized AP Controller (APC) that acts as a master controller and assigns primary channels to APs in a fair manner.
+This approach eliminates contention among APs for wide-band transmission opportunities (TXOP) and simplifies the design of ACK.
+The APC performs radio resource management by monitoring traffic, capacity, and reliability of operating APs.
+It carries out periodic reconfiguration of the 802.11 networks to achieve optimal efficiency by performing tasks such as radio resource monitoring and dynamic channel assignment.
+Each AP competes for TXOP on the assigned primary channel, which is further used for communication with its associated STAs using UL/DL OFDMA.
+Through their study, the authors conclude that the proposed architecture is essential for optimizing channel access by multiple APs.